 - a copy of the Statement of Adjustments for the sale of the property; - the date the payment for the sale of the property became due or, if it was paid to you before the due date, the date it was paid to you by the purchaser; - the full name and address of the purchaser.
 Include the purchaser's trading name if this is different, and indicate whether or not the purchaser is a GST/HST registrant.
-Where applicable, provide the business number of the purchaser; - if you were responsible for collecting the tax, your GST/HST return (Form GST62, Goods and Services Tax/Harmonized Sales Tax (GST/HST) Return (Non-personalized)), in which you are reporting the GST/HST payable by the recipient on your sale.
-If you have already filed your return, attach a copy of it with the rebate application; and - an indication as to whether or not you are a non-resident.
+Where applicable, provide the Business Number of the purchaser; and - an indication as to whether or not you are a non-resident.